madkarmaa/BSOD/README.md

 # BSOD

-A Windows application that triggers a Blue Screen of Death (BSOD) by leveraging native Windows APIs.
+A Windows application that triggers a Blue Screen of Death (BSOD) by leveraging native Windows APIs

 ## 📋 Overview